How can I better control my home energy costs?

-High Efficiency: If you are in the market for a new home comfort system, consider investing in a high-efficiency system.
-They are designed to help reduce your energy costs as well as help conserve natural resources.
-When selecting a new home comfort system, pay close attention to the SEER rating of the air conditioner and the AFUE of the furnace.
-The higher the SEER or AFUE, the higher the efficiency and savings.
+High efficiency: If you’re in the market for a new heating and cooling system, consider getting a high-efficiency system.
+They’re created to lower your heating and cooling expenses and save natural resources.
+When choosing a new heating and cooling unit, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
+The higher the SEER or AFUE, the greater the efficiency and savings.

-Zoning: Zoning can dramatically lower your heating costs.
-Zoning divides your home into separate comfort areas, which are heated or cooled based on the occupancy of the rooms.
-That means a zoning system allows each room in your home to potentially have its own temperature setting.
-With a zoning system, you no longer pay to heat or cool the space of your home that are rarely used, and you can have the exact temperature you want in highly occupied rooms.
+Zoning: Home zoning can tremendously reduce your heating costs.
+This portions your home into distinct comfort sections, which are heated or cooled based on your settings.
+With a zoning system, you no longer pay to heat or cool infrequently used spaces.
+And you can get the correct temperature you want in highly occupied rooms.